-holes in the control horns.
-Slide a piece of 1" [25mm] heatshrink tubing onto one of the pushrods for each wing panel.
+□ 3.
+Locate the four 2-7/8" [73mm] pushrods and hook the Z-bends into the outer holes of the servo horn and the outer holes in the control horns.
+Slide a piece of 1" [25mm] heat-shrink tubing onto one of the pushrods for each wing panel.

-▲ 4.
-Center the aileron.
-Overlap the pushrod ends and join them with the heat-shrink tubing.
-CAREFULLY use a soldering iron to shrink the tubing around the pushrods.
-Keep the iron away from the foam and move it quickly back and forth across the heat-shrink tubing until the pushrods are joined together tightly.
+□ 4.
+Overlap the pushrod ends and join them with the heatshrink tubing.
+Position the ailerons in the neutral position.
+Use tape to hold them in place.
+Carefully use a soldering iron to shrink the tubing around the pushrods.
+Keep the iron away from the foam and move it quickly back and forth across the heatshrink tubing until the pushrods are joined together tightly.
 We do not suggest using a heat gun or micro torch to shrink the tubing as this will melt the foam that is close to the pushrods.
+If necessary, adjust the ailerons so that they are in the neutral position.
 When satisfied, apply a couple drops of CA glue to each end of the heat-shrink tubing.